CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

 #SBATCH --time=15
 #SBATCH --gres=gpu:v100:1

+module purge
 module load pytorch

-srun python3 cifar10_cnn.py --data_path=/scratch/project_2001234/mvsjober/cifar-10-batches-py $*
+srun python3 cifar10_cnn.py --data_path=/scratch/project_2001234/cifar-10-batches-py
 ```

-This will run a job in the `gputest` queue, with 10 CPU cores, 32GB memory and
+This will run a job in the `gputest` partition, with 10 CPU cores, 32GB memory
-one NVIDIA V100 GPU.
+and one NVIDIA V100 GPU.
 The job's maximum run time is 15 minutes, in fact 15
-minutes is the maximum run time in the `gputest` queue as it is meant for
+minutes is the maximum run time in the `gputest` partition as it is meant for
 testing only.

 Below the `#SBATCH` options, you can see the actual commands.
 First it loads the